shardsofblue/hedging-in-breaking-news/README.md

 # Hedging in Breaking News
-## A study of how journalists use hedging when reporting on breaking news
+## Supplementary materials related to a paper studying how journalists use hedging when reporting on breaking news

 This preliminary study is a work in progress examining how journalists use hedge words and phrases in breaking news reporting.